howisonlab/softcite-dataset/README.md

 # Softcite dataset

-**A gold-standard dataset of software mentions in research publications for supervised learning based named entity recognition.**
+**A gold-standard dataset of software mentions in research publications for supervised learning based named entity recognition, by Howison Lab at the University of Texas at Austin and Science-miner.**

 ## Why creating this dataset